Regional 2 North: Play-offs

+The 10th and 11th placed teams held a play-off, with the losing team relegated.

 2024–25

-Participating teams and locations

 Departing were the champions Percy Park, promoted to Regional 1 North East whilst Cockermouth were relegated to Counties 1 Cumbria and Stockton relegated to Counties 1 Durham/Northumberland.
 Replacing them were Carlisle promoted from Counties 1 Cumbria, Guisborough promoted from Counties 1 Durham/Northumberland and Kirkby Lonsdale joining on a level transfer from Regional 2 North West.